Joel-Adving/uNode/readme.md

-## High performance web application framework built on uWebSockets.js
+## High performance web api framework built on uWebSockets.js

 ### Overview

-This is a web application framework that leverages the high-performance capabilities of the uWebSockets.js http server.
+This project leverages the high-performance capabilities of the uWebSockets.js c++ http server.
 It is designed to provide an API that is similar to Express, making it easy to use while also utilizing the performance benefits of uWebSockets.js.

 ### Key Features